nateobray/IPP/README.md

 #
 ### Method `getJobs`
 [RFC 2911 3.2.6](https://tools.ietf.org/html/rfc2911#section-3.2.6): This _REQUIRED_ operation allows a client to retrieve the list of Job objects belonging to the target Printer object.
-The client may also supply a list of Job attribute names and/or attribute group names.
+The client may also supply a list of Job attribute names and/or attribute group names (by default it includes all group names).
 A group of Job object attributes will be returned for each Job object that is returned.

 ###### Usage:
 ```PHP